dddrrreee/cs140e-24win/labs/19-fat32-readonly/README.md

             assert(addr == 0x90000);

-    In the `hello-fixed` directory you should look at the `memmap.fixed` linker file and the list file `hello-fixed.list` to see how the code is laid out.
-Look at the code addresses in the list file and compare them.
+    To see what is going on: In the `hello-fixed` directory look at the `memmap.fixed` linker script and the list file produced by compiling `hello-fixed.list` to see how the code is laid out.
+Look at the code addresses in the list file and compare them to the linker script.

 ***NOTE***: